atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 **Description:**

-The `pol` verb follows the `from` verb. 'pol' indicates another atServer that the user who is trying to connect is ready to authenticate themself.
+The `pol` verb follows the `from` verb. 'pol' indicates another atServer that the user who is trying to connect is ready to authenticate themselves.
 For example, if @bob is trying to connect to @alice, @bob would take the key and value from the proof response of the verb and create a public key and value which then can be looked up by @alice.
 After @alice looks up @bob's atServer